 The candidate or employee should first address their appeal to their direct assessor or the KnowledgeSmart administrator responsible for overseeing the assessment.

-This initial appeal should be filed as soon as possible, ideally on the day of the assessment or within five working days thereafter.
+This initial appeal should be filed as soon as possible, ideally on the day of the assessment or within five working days after that.

 Resolution: